spencerc99/spencerc99.github.io/content/posts/spiraling/index.md

 ---

-Underneath the stars on a cloudless night in Northern California, A friend who I had just met and shared a dance circle with told me that my dance movements looked like waterbending.
-And even like water itself, flowing in a single motion, sometimes gentle like a stream, and other times, crashing like a waterfall.
+Yesterday, among the occasional firework from Super Bowl celebrations and the hum of revelers, I sat on the curb and sobbed for a good hour.
+I had been trying to make dinner, and the power kept going out to stop me before I could finish, and it triggered this release of emotion I had been holding onto.
+I felt all the unprocessed anxiety, urgency, and grief from the past year pass through me—the loss of innocence in the departure from my job, personal betrayals, and the weight of holding each day with exacting precision to my standard of meaning and joy.

-I can't sit still.
-My inertia biases towards movement.
-Even on the days that I want to do nothing, I find myself grabbing for something to fiddle with, to keep my mind busy.
-I want to find a current in water no matter where you go.
-There is always an internal motion that you can find if you look closely.
+Let me be weightless.
+Let me change.
+Let me be water, unmoored and unbound.

 ---

 I said that I was building a [spine for a lifetime](https://spencerchang.substack.com/p/spines-for-a-lifetime) and I’ll do so by following my natural movements.
-R replied that it reminded them of lentils simmering.
-The more I think about that the more I resonate with the comparison.
-A stew [never dies](https://en.m.wikipedia.org/wiki/Perpetual_stew); it simmers and sustains and starts over again.
+R replied that this metaphor reminded them of lentils simmering, and the more I simmer on this comparison, the more it resonates.
+A stew [never dies](https://en.m.wikipedia.org/wiki/Perpetual_stew); it sustains and simmer and starts over again.

 > “I start every day with two empty hands” — Ocean Vuong